Praveenchoudary/Kubernetes_repo/Day-12-init sidecar-cont/README.md

-🚀 Exploring Container Types in Kubernetes: Beyond Init and Sidecar Containers
+ Exploring Container Types in Kubernetes: Beyond Init and Sidecar Containers

+🛠️ Introduction

+In Kubernetes, containers are deployed and managed within pods.
+A Pod is the smallest and simplest Kubernetes object you can create or deploy.

-In Kubernetes, containers run inside Pods — the smallest deployable unit.
-Within a Pod, you can use different container patterns to achieve specific functionalities:
+Inside a Pod, you can use different container patterns to achieve specific functionalities.
+This README explores the most common container patterns:

     Init Containers